-What do you really own when it comes to technology and buying e-books?
+What do you really own when it comes to technology and buying ebooks?

-The disturbing part of the story is that so far Amazon has yet to explain why this was done, other than that it was for as yet unspecified violations to its terms of service.
+The disturbing part of the story is that Amazon didn’t explain why it did this, other than that it was for unspecified violations of its terms of service.

 I don’t want to go into the ins and outs of this particular case of a wiped Kindle.